 1. Load Balancing

 A load balancer’s job is to distribute traffic to many different servers to help with throughput, performance, latency, and scalability.
-You can put the load balancer in front of the clients (it can be also inserted to other places) and then the load balancer will route the incoming request across multiple web servers.
+You can put the load balancer in front of the clients (it can be also inserted in other places) and then the load balancer will route the incoming request across multiple web servers.
 In short, load balancers are traffic managers and they take responsibility for the availability and throughput of the system.
-Nginx, Cisco, TP-Link, Barracuda, Citrix, Elastic Load Balancing from AWS…these are some popular load balancers available in the market.
+Nginx, Cisco, TP-Link, Barracuda, Citrix, and Elastic Load Balancing from AWS, are some popular load balancers available in the market.

 Do you go to your nearest shop to buy some essentials every time you need something in your kitchen? absolutely no. Instead of visiting the nearest shop every time we want to buy and store some basics in our refrigerator and our food cupboard.
 This is caching.
 The cooking time gets reduced if the food items are already available in your refrigerator.
 This saves a lot of time.
 The same things happen in the system.
 Accessing data from primary memory (RAM) is faster than accessing data from secondary memory (disk).
 By using the caching technique you can speed up the performance of your system.

 Quite often you may have seen some notification on your PC to add and configure the proxy servers but what exactly proxy servers are and how does it work?
 Typically proxy servers are some bit of code or intermediary piece of hardware/software that sits between a client and another server.
 It may reside on the user’s local computer or anywhere between the clients and the destination servers.
 A proxy server receives requests from the client and transmits them to the origin servers, then forwards the received response from the server to the originator client.
 In some cases, when the server receives the request the IP address is not associated with the client but is of the proxy server.
 This happens when the proxy server hides the identity of the client.